wpbrown/openssl-keylog/README.md

 # openssl-keylog

-Add SSLKEYLOGFILE support to any dynamically linked app using OpenSSL 1.1+.
+Add SSLKEYLOGFILE support to any dynamically linked app using OpenSSL 1.1+, including the .NET 5 runtime.

 ## Building